 Fit

 The most common fit issues for fleece jackets occur in the shoulders, sleeves, torso, and hips.
-It's important that the torso is long enough to not expose your belly when you raise your arms, but not so long that it feels like it's restricting your hips.
+It's important that the torso is long enough not to expose your belly when you raise your arms, but not so long that it feels like it's restricting your hips.
 The cut is also important.
 For curvier people, it can be nice to have a wider hem so your fleece doesn't hug your hips uncomfortably.
 Some boxier fleeces include a cinch on the hem to hold in heat when you need it.

 To test the shoulders, make sure you can reach above your head and run through the full range of arm motions.
-Often jackets that offset standard seams, from the top of the shoulders to across your upper back, for example, offer more shoulder room.
+Often, jackets that offset standard seams – from the top of the shoulders to across your upper back, for example – offer more shoulder room.

 Then there are the sleeves.
 Their length is especially important if the fleece has thumb loops so you can use them without pulling the sleeves tight across your shoulders.